altormon/ASAP/README.md

 python F6_ASAP_Inference.py

 3. The program will automatically process all images inside the Input folder.
 Results will be saved in a new folder called Results, including a spreadsheet (Excel format) with aperture and density measurements, and processed images with detected stomata highlighted and numbered.
 4. Alternatively, cropped stomatal images can be used to measure only the stomatal aperture.
-In that case, run the stomata inference script (F7):
+In that case, run (in "Anaconda Prompt") the stomata inference script (F7):

 python F7_ASAP_Inference_Stomata.py